 Here was the headline: “Only 33 Percent of Students Proficient in English, Math.”

-Last month, IFI’s Laurie Higgins wrote: “Devilish Details in School Sexuality-Indoctrination Bill.”
-And in a recent IFA Spotlight podcast, Higgins discussed the Illinois state senate’s approval of the bill mandating the teaching of “Leftist assumptions about deviant sexuality” in government-run schools.
+Last month, IFI published an article titled: “Devilish Details in School Sexuality-Indoctrination Bill.”
+And in a recent IFA Spotlight podcast, the author discussed the Illinois state senate’s approval of the bill mandating the teaching of “Leftist assumptions about deviant sexuality” in government-run schools.
 It also requires that eighth grade children will have to be tested on them “in order to move on to high school.”

-Let us back up for a minute — here is Higgins explaining the legislation that recently passed the state …
+Let us back up for a minute — here is IFI’s take on the legislation that recently …

 About two thirds of eighth graders in American government schools do not even rank as “proficient” in reading or math, according to the U.S. Department of Education's recently released National Assessment of Educational Progress.
 In some districts, less than eight out of 100 students were proficient in either subject.